fallen-icarus/cardano-loans/architectural-decisions/002-proxy-script.md

    There is no need for the protocol to have a white list of available plutus script "templates" since the proxy script already supports arbitrary logic.
-2. Since the datum for outputs to the proxy script can be any datum, datums for payments can be set by the protocol to prevent double satisfaction.
+2. Since the datum for outputs to the proxy script can be any datum, datums for payments can be set by the protocol.
 Using the datums is a very cheap way to prevent double satisfaction of loan payments.
 3. The same proxy script can be used by all P2P DeFi protocols since it can accept any datum.
+This means users only have one additional address to manage.
 4. The use of this proxy script does not impact the composability of P2P DeFi protocols at all.

 AFAICT, the only downside of this approach is that borrowers cannot send payments directly to